jakevc/jakevc/content/posts/2019-02-07-fasterq-dump.md

 The command line tool historically used to download public bioinformatics data from the Sequencing Read Archive (SRA) is fastq-dump.
 Fastq-dump was awesome when it was developed, until bioinformatics workflows became more parallelized across much larger datasets.
 Today, the SRA holds just over 5 PB of open access data, and the growth is rapid.

 I was recently testing a pipeline on some public data.
 As I download fastq files from SRA using fastq-dump, it didn't take long before I was getting impatient.
-I am a millenial.
+I am a millennial.
 If downloading a terabyte of sequencing data takes too long I might just start a company over it.
 I immediately started googling a more efficient solution thinking: "I have access to so many CPU's, hasn't someone made this more parallelizable?"
 The answer was yes!

 June of 2018 saw the release of fasterq-dump out of the box with [sra-tools](https://github.com/ncbi/sra-tools) from NCBI.
 It looks like there was also another implementation, [parallel-fastq-dump](https://github.com/rvalieris/parallel-fastq-dump), that had good speedup and just under seven thousand total downloads on bioconda...

 Anyhow, I plugged it in and BOOM, data.
 Not so fastq!
 When downloading fastq files directly from their SRA accession, fastq-dump and fasterq-dump first dump the data in an intermediate cache file before converting to the desired format, and the default location is `~/ncbi/`.
 Dumping large amounts of data quickly fills up the disk quota of 10GB that is the standard for linux home directories on a shared file system, resulting in a "disk quota exceeded" error.

-The solution NCBI provides is to configure the cacheing directory using the `vdb-config -i` interface.
+The solution NCBI provides is to configure the caching directory using the `vdb-config -i` interface.
 I was unable to get this to work, so I found [another solution](http://databio.org/posts/downloading_sra_data.html) where you create the configuration files manually.

 ```
 echo "/repository/user/main/public/root = \"$DATA\"" >> $HOME/.ncbi/user-settings.mkfg